 Mike Yeung is investing in the future.

-Like many others before him, Yeung spent his early twenties feeling a little uninspired, testing out history, archeology and a variety of social sciences at different colleges.
+Like many others before him, Yeung spent his early twenties feeling a little uninspired, testing out history, archaeology and a variety of social sciences at different colleges.
 All this exploration left him still unsure about his future.
-“In terms of actual direction, I didn’t really have any”.
+“In terms of actual direction, I didn’t really have any."
 This all changed the moment he discovered Bitcoin.

 Not surprisingly, Yeung is interested in questions surrounding Bitcoin and its future.
 This might be why the Bitcoin Club hosted four of SFU Public Square’s 2013 Community Summit “100 Community Conversations”.
-The 100 Community Conversations concept invited anyone to host a small gathering, at which the discussion was focused on questions about the BC economy.
-“We have a lot of paths that cross”, Yeung said, speaking about The Bitcoin Club and this Public Square initiative.
-Both are interested in discovering what the community thinks about BC’s Economic Future, “and of course for us more specifically, how Bitcoin can affect future economies”.
+The 100 Community Conversations concept invited anyone to host a small gathering, at which the discussion was focused on questions about the B.C. economy.
+“We have a lot of paths that cross," Yeung said, speaking about the Bitcoin Club and this SFU Public Square initiative.
+Both are interested in discovering what the community thinks about B.C.’s economic future, “and of course for us more specifically, how Bitcoin can affect future economies."
 He says Bitcoin is “poised to change businesses, politics, the economy and everyday life.”